GiuseppeMaggio11/ThesisManagement-Group13/README.md

 - `SearchProposalComponent` (inside `SearchProposal.jsx`): It's a component that appears in the `/proposals` route.
 Starting from the list of thesis proposals obtained from the server, it builds a filtered list.
 The filter is a string that can be set in a special form on the same page.
 If the filtered list is empty, it shows a message, otherwise it builds a table containing a row for each thesis proposal.
 The table rows are constructed using the `ProposalTableRow` component present in the same file and contain only the basic information of a thesis proposals (title, supervisor and expiration date).
 To access all the data of a specific thesis proposal, the user needs to click on its title.
 If the device screen is very small, the list is replaced by an accordion.
 Each accordion item is buildt using the `ProposalAccordion` component and has the title of a proposal in the header and supervisor and expiration date in the body.
+- `NewProposal` (inside `NewProposal.jsx`): It's a component that appears in the `/newproposal` route, only accessible by authenticated professors.
+It's a form component that handles the creation of a new thesis proposal.
+The user has to enter a few mandatory fields which are : title, supervisor_id, type, level, group, degree, expiration.
+The others are optional.
+In order to choose external co-supervisors the user can select one or more existing ones, or add a new one by clicking on the corresponding button and fill the form in the `NewExternalCosupervisor.jsx` component.
+The errors returned by the server are displayed at the bottom of the form when the user clicks on the create button.
+The internal co-supervisors and keywords inputs are handled by the `ChipsInput.jsx`component.
+The user has to enter them one by one by pressing enter each time.
+- `TeacherPage` (inside `TeacherPage.jsx`): It's a component that appears in the `/teacher` route, only accessible by authenticated professors.
+It contains a button redirecting to the `NewProposal`component.

 ## Users Credentials